- Some series have stopped allowing you to name characters at all, so they can be referred to by their intended names

 Wide Open Sandbox

-Terraria also features such in the character creation and NPC's refer to the player by their name when talked to.
+- Terraria also features such in the character creation, and NPCs refer to the player by their name when speaking to them.

 Anime and Manga

 - One case in Detective Conan involved a kidnapped child and a strangely worded ransom note imploring his older brother to "help me... bring Mamoru back to life."
 When Conan investigates Mamoru's room, he discovers that Mamoru had been playing a video game where the hero dies partway through, and the player must find a way to revive him before they can move on.
 Mamoru had used his own name for the hero/save file, which helps Conan deduce that the boy's message was actually him telling his brother that he'd gone to a friend's house so they could help him bring the hero back to life, and that the "kidnapper" had altered the note to make it seem more menacing.

 - Episode 53 of Yu-Gi-Oh!
 The Abridged Series has this gem.